awsdocs/amazon-ec2-user-guide-windows/doc_source/install-nvidia-driver.md

 The options offered by AWS come with the necessary license for the driver\.
 Alternatively, you can install the public drivers and bring your own license\.
 To install a public driver, download it from the NVIDIA site as described here\.

 Alternatively, you can use the options offered by AWS instead of the public drivers\.
 To use a GRID driver on a P3 instance, use the AWS Marketplace AMIs as described in [Option 1](#preinstalled-nvidia-driver)\.
-To use a GRID driver on a G3 or G4dn instance, use the AWS Marketplace AMIs, as described in Option 1 or install the NVIDIA drivers provided by AWS as described in [Option 3](#nvidia-GRID-driver)\.
+To use a GRID driver on a G5, G4dn, or G3 instance, use the AWS Marketplace AMIs, as described in Option 1 or install the NVIDIA drivers provided by AWS as described in [Option 3](#nvidia-GRID-driver)\.

 **To download a public NVIDIA driver**
 Log on to your Windows instance and download the 64\-bit NVIDIA driver appropriate for the instance type from [http://www\.nvidia\.com/Download/Find\.aspx](http://www.nvidia.com/Download/Find.aspx)\.
 For **Product Type**, **Product Series**, and **Product**, use the options in the following table\.